-BigginHillReunited.co.uk (BHR) is the non-commercial website for the Biggin Hill Airport Users Database of 26 Churchside Close, Biggin Hill, Kent, TN16 3QF.
+BigginHillReunited.co.uk (BHR) is the non-commercial website for the Biggin Hill Airport Users Database, which is run by John Willis whose address is 26 Churchside Close, Biggin Hill, Kent, TN16 3QF.

 the www.bigginhillreunited.co.uk website.

-In order to provide you with these services, we are sometimes required to collect information about you.
+In order to provide you with the website services, we are sometimes required to collect information about you.